clavelma/shredder_v2/Content/Shredder/2. Specification/README.md

  ### Template of requirements

-   * FR1: The compactor needs to work on a standard 220V 50Hz EU plug
+   * FR1: The shredder needs to work on a standard 220V 50Hz EU plug
-   * FR2: The compactor needs to be able to melt PLA (175°C)
+   * FR2: The shredder needs to respect the 1m50x1mx1m50 maximum volume
-   * FR3: The compactor needs to compact plastic plates with a thickness of 1.6, 2.5 and 3.2 mm
+   * FR3: The shredder needs to shred plastic into chips with a surface inferior to 1cm²
-   * FR4: The compactor needs to filter the toxic air
+   * FR4: The shredder needs to stop in case of emergency in less than 3 seconds
-   * FR5: The compactor needs to be isolated
+   * FR5: The shredder must be secured to prevent injury on contact (against moving parts and projectiles)
-   * FR6: The compactor needs to be safe for the operator (heat)
-   * FR7: The compactor needs to have a power-on and/or operation indication that the operator can see
+   * FR6: The shredder needs to have a power-on and/or operation indication that the operator can see
+   * FR7: The shredder must not exceed the maximum accepted noise level
-   * FR8: The compactor should have a thermometer (to set the temperature)
+   * FR8: The shredder should not exceed a certain vibration level

+#The effects of vibration can be severe.
+Unchecked vibration can accelerate rates of wear (e.g., reduce bearing life) and damage equipment.
+Vibrating machinery can create noise, cause safety problems and lead to degradation in plant working conditions.